Optimality of universal conclusive entanglement concentration protocols: Comparing universal and non-universal bounds

-\textit{Comparing universal and non-universal bounds}---When successful, a conclusive protocol always transforms the initial state $\psi$ into the target state $\phi$ using LOCCs.
+When successful, a conclusive protocol always transforms the initial state $\psi$ into the target state $\phi$ using LOCCs.
 The maximum success probability $P_\text{Vidal}(\psi\to\phi)$ achievable by a conclusive protocol is given by Vidal's formula \cite{Vidal1999entanglement},

 where $E_l(\varrho)=\sum_{i=l}^{n}\alpha_i$, for every $l\in\{1,\ldots,n\}$, are entanglement monotones written as functions of the Schmidt coefficients $\{\alpha_i\}_{i=1}^n$ of a state $\varrho$, that is,